Azure-Samples/azure-opensource-labs/1-windows-oss-terminal-wsl/README.md

 Save the changes `Ctrl+s`

 ### POWERLINE SHELL
 With the fonts installed, you can install the PowerLine shell in Ubuntu.

-> Do we need to have the user install the powerline shell?
-Adding the text to the bash profile will cause an error w/o the shell installed.
-To install the shell, it requires installing python and python-setuptools.
-> yosef: let's install python, python-setuptools, and the shell for them as part of the base lab image.
+We've downloaded the powerline-shell for you so all you need to do is add an entry to the .bashrc.

 Open Windows File Explorer.
 In the Address bar enter `\\wsl$\Ubuntu-18.04\home\oscon`